shriphani/thrown-test/README.md

 # thrown-test

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to reproduce an error with thrown.

 ## Usage

-FIXME
+Run `lein test` to reproduce the err.

 ## License